Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Experimental Setup

 Each passage retrieval task contains a set of queries $\mathcal{Q}$, a corpus of passages $\mathcal{D}$, and a relevance label $y_{q,p} \in \mathbb{R}$ for each query-passage pair.
 For each $q$, we also have an list of $D$ passages $L^q = [p_1,\cdots,p_D]$ returned by some initial retrieval algorithm (e.g., BM25, dense retrieval).

 \paragraph{Metrics:} We use NDCG@10 to evaluate LLM ranking quality.
-We treat relevance assessment (PW methods only) as a binary classification task, first converting each LLM score $s_{q,p} \in [0,3]$ to a relevance probability as $p(\hat{y}_{q,p} = 1) = s_{q,p}/3$, and then using the area under the precision recall curve (AUC-PR) for evaluation.\footnote{AUC-PR is preferred to AUC-ROC for imbalanced data \cite{saito2015precision}, and IR datasets are highly imbalanced.}
+We treat relevance assessment as a binary classification task, converting each LLM score $s_{q,p} \in [0,3]$ to a relevance probability $p(\hat{y}_{q,p} = 1) = s_{q,p}/3$, and using the area under the precision recall curve (AUC-PR) for evaluation.\footnote{AUC-PR is preferred to AUC-ROC for imbalanced data \cite{saito2015precision}, and IR datasets are highly imbalanced.}

 \paragraph{Shallow vs. Deep Search} To study the effect of the total number of passages evaluated, we test a short ($D = 30$) and long ($D = 90$) initial list length in what we call \textit{shallow} and \textit{deep} search, respectively.
 All sub-batching methods split the initial list into three equal sized batches (i.e., 10 and 30 passages per batch for shallow and deep search, respectively).
-The longest resulting batch (90 TREC Covid passages) is roughly 24K words -- well within the context limits of all three LLMs.